-By combining a classical sales trigger (an event), with a psychological trigger (a human connection), your well timed email can stand out from the crowd and start an actual sales conversation.
-Here’s six examples of how combining the two types triggers can work:
+By combining a classical sales trigger (an event), with a psychological trigger (a human connection), your well-timed email can stand out from the crowd and start an actual sales conversation.
+Here are six examples of how combining the two types triggers can work:

 Sales Trigger: Management Shakeup

-A shakeup in management, like a new VP joining the ranks, indicates that there’s a new decision maker in town and they likely have purchasing power, headcount and a budget.
-They could be bringing in their own team, recruiting a new one, swapping out faulty systems or even rebuilding their departments technology stack from scratch.
-New executive hires always have a lot on their plate, and will be looking for ways to make a quick, measurable impact and rack up wins out the gate.
-If the previous VP in their position wasn’t ready for a sit down, you may be able to make headway with the new exec.
-A proactive sales person can welcome the new hire to the position and make a purchase stand out at the top of their to-do list.
+A shakeup in management, like a new VP joining the ranks, indicates that there’s a new decision maker in town.
+That new decision maker likely has purchasing power, maybe headcount and even a bigger budget.
+They might be recruiting a new team, swapping out faulty systems, or even rebuilding their team’s technology stack from scratch.
+New executive hires always have a lot on their plate.
+They’ll be looking for ways to make a quick, measurable impact and rack up wins out the gate.
+If the previous VP in their position wasn’t ready to talk, you may be able to make headway with the new exec.
+A proactive sales person can bring his or her sell to the top of the new VP’s to-do list.

 How to make it count: reciprocity

 Once you’ve spotted a new hire, reach out, but don’t just say hello – provide something of tangible value.
 Cialdini refers to this trigger as reciprocity.
 Humans are much more likely to give when they’ve already received.
 Instead of wondering what their annual budget is right off the bat, first determine how/if you can help them reach their goals without asking for anything in return.
-Run through their social media feed and try and find an interest that they’ve posted about, like food, sports, hobbies – give them a hot tip about something they would love to do near their new office.
+Run through their social media feed and try and find an interest that they’ve posted about.
+Give them a hot tip about something they would love to do near their new office.

 Sales Trigger: Opening a New Office

 When a target account announces they are opening a new office, it’s a sign that there is a ton of work ahead and a lot of growth is already happening behind the scenes.
-Opening up a new office may be exciting – but it is not all puppy dogs and rainbows – it’s a lot of planning, logistics, recruitment, long hours and hard work.
-With so much effort going into a new office so it’s set up for success, there’s a lot of opportunity for new products and vendors to get their foot in the door.
-Any new office could need any of the following: applicant tracking software, outside recruiting services, furniture, regular shipments of office supplies, IT equipment, office furniture, nearby event space, local payroll processing, catering services, branded apparel — the opportunities are endless.
+Opening up a new office may be exciting – but it is not all puppy dogs and rainbows.
+It’s a lot of planning, logistics, recruitment, long hours and hard work.
+With so much effort going into a new office, there’s also an opportunity for new vendors to get their foot in the door.
+Any new office could need any of the following: Applicant tracking software, outside recruiting services, IT equipment, payroll processing, catering services, — the opportunities are endless.

 How to make it count: consistency and commitment.

-Instead of making a big ask off the bat — try and get the prospect in the habit of saying yes to you by making smaller asks and creating a pattern for them to get used to.
+Instead of making a big ask off the bat, try and get the prospect in the habit of saying yes to you by making smaller asks.
 Moving into a new area brings a lot of uncertainty and risk.
-If you can get them to agree to little things (that there is a risk, that they have some uncertainty about how to execute on growing the new office) eventually you can get them to agree to bigger asks.
-If a company is expanding into a secondary market, and they’ll be looking to hire aggressively, you can appeal to their interests with a message that demonstrates you are committed to helping them win by being polite and persistent:
+If you can get them to agree to little things, eventually you can get them to agree to bigger asks.
+If a company expands into a secondary market, you can appeal to their interests with a message that shows your commitment to helping them win by being polite and persistent: